mutable-learning/snapptk/episode_8/README.md

-# SnappyTk Episode 8 - Labels with images
+# SnappyTk Episode 8 - Choosing colours with a button click!

 [Back to Episode List](../README.md)